The Ten Lost Tribes of Israel

 The northern kingdom was The House of Israel or Ephraim.
 This comprised the tribes of Reuben, Simeon, Dan, Naphtali, Gad, Issachar, Asher, Zebulun, Joseph and Levi.

 They separated into two nations after the death of king Solomon.
 Solomon’s son, Rehoboam, became king, and the northern tribes didn`t follow the harsh rule he imposed over them.
 This caused the nation to split into two separate states.
 Rehoboam, the king of Judah, planned to war against the northern state.
-To bring all the tribes back under a one king leadership, but God relayed a message to him not to fight, and he backed off.
+To bring all the tribes under one leadership, but God relayed a message to him not to fight, and he backed off.

-Here is how the bible describes the event:
+The bible describes the event:

 ll Chronicles 11: 1-4